-Section I. It shall be unlawful for any person to enter upon the premises or grounds of any school, including any parking area incident thereto, or within the school without first having obtained written permission to do so from the principal or a person in the administrative office of that school designated by the principal to give such permission.
+It shall be unlawful for any person to enter upon the premises or grounds of any school, including any parking area incident thereto, within the city, during the normal hours of operation of such school, without first having obtained written permission to do so from the principal or a person in the administrative office of that school designated by the principal to give such permission.

-Section II.
-The prohibition of Section I of this ordinance shall apply to the student, teachers, and other staff assigned to that school, not to supervisory and administrative personnel engaged in the line and scope of their work.
+The prohibition of subsection (a) of this section shall not apply to the students, teachers, and other staff assigned to that school, nor to supervisory and administrative personnel engaged in the line and scope of their work, nor to police, fire and emergency medical service personnel engaged in the line and scope of their work.